 Limited partner interests are inherently different from the capital stock of a corporation, although many of the business risks to which we are subject are similar to those that would be faced by a corporation engaged in a similar business.
-Before you invest in our common units, you should carefully consider the risk factors included in our most recent Annual Report on Form 10-K, any subsequently filed Quarterly Reports on Form 10-Q and any risk factors contained in other documents or reports that we file with the SEC that are incorporated or deemed to be incorporated by reference into this prospectus supplement or the accompanying prospectus, together with all of the other information included in this prospectus supplement, the accompanying prospectus and the documents we incorporate by reference, in evaluating an investment in our common units.
+Before you invest in our common units, you should carefully consider the risk factors included in our most recent Annual Report on Form 10-K, any subsequently filed Quarterly Reports on Form 10-Q and any risk factors contained in other documents or reports that we file with the SEC that are incorporated or deemed to be incorporated by reference into this prospectus supplement or the accompanying prospectus (other than, in each case, information "furnished" rather than "filed" for purposes of the Securities Exchange Act of 1934, as amended (the "Exchange Act")), together with all of the other information included in this prospectus supplement, the accompanying prospectus, any applicable free writing prospectus and the documents we incorporate by reference, in evaluating an investment in our common units.

 If any of the risks discussed in the foregoing documents were actually to occur, our business, financial condition, results of operations, or cash flows could be materially adversely affected.
-In that case, our ability to make distributions to our unitholders may be reduced, the trading price of our common units could decline and you could lose all or part of your investment.
+In that case, our ability to make distributions to our common unitholders may be reduced, the trading price of our common units could decline and you could lose all or part of your investment.